Offirmo-graveyard/generic_store.js/README.md

 you use store.js (https://github.com/marcuswestin/store.js) to access the local storage.

 Now there are two problems :
-- it's unsafe to unit test you app since local storage is persistent and shared
+- it's unsafe to unit test your app since local storage is persistent and shared
 - you may mess with another local storage user which use the same keys

 Solution :